SimJoSt/timschuetz.github.io/_projects/2018-10-04-Hacking-Istanbul.md

 In the course of the film, our protagonists challenge the stereotype of hackers as criminals and data thieves.
 Instead, they articulate many different interpretations of what hacking as a practice can or should be.
 Examples include a tiny do-it-yourself detector that challenges excessive tear gas usage by Turkish police forces; learning how to program the world's tiniest computer; or simply having a place to chat about your next start up project over a tasty 'hacker soup'.
 All this, and much more, can be found in the Istanbul Hackerspace.

 ###### Background
-'Hacking Istanbul' was produced during the autumn semester 2014/15 at Bahçeşehir University and premiered on January 22nd, 2015 at the Pera Museum, Istanbul.
+'Hacking Istanbul' was produced by Konstanze Scheidt and Tim Schütz during the autumn semester 2014/15 at Bahçeşehir University and premiered on January 22nd, 2015 at the Pera Museum, Istanbul.